Leila S May PhD

 - Phone: 919-513-1886

 Leila S. May received her doctorate in English Literature from the University of California, Berkeley, where she was a Mellon Fellow, and was awarded a post-°©‐‑doctoral Lectureship.
 She is currently an Associate Professor in the Department of English at NC State University, where she has been on the faculty since 1995.
 As an undergraduate she attended Mills College in Oakland, California, where she double majored in English Literature and Philosophy and was elected to Phi Beta Kappa.
 Her principal area of focus is the nineteenth-°©‐‑century British novel and culture, with a particular emphasis on gender issues and women'ʹs roles and representations.
 She has taught a wide range of courses, including classes on the Victorian Novel, the Female Gothic, Women and Madness, The Dickens Universe, Ghosts, Lunatics, and Lovers: The Brontë Sisters, Women in Literature: Alternative Narratives, and a University Honors seminar called Monstrosity, Madness, and Marginality.
 Dr. May is currently Director of the English Honors Program and a member of the Executive Council on Women’s and Gender Studies, the University Honors Advisory Committee, and the Masters in Liberal Studies (MALS) Advisory Council.
 She has served as an elected member of the Executive Council of the Pacific Modern Language Association (PAMLA), and has been a reader for a number of nationally recognized journals such as Victorian Studies, Victorian Review, Lit (Literature/Interpretation/Theory), Victorian Newsletter, RaVoN (Romanticism and Victorianism on the Net), and Pacific Coast Philology.
 She has published articles on eighteenth-, nineteenth- and twentieth-century British and American literature in a number of peer-reviewed academic journals such as ELH, Criticism, Philological Quarterly, Modern Language Studies, SEL, Philosophy and Literature, and Modern Language Review, as well as a book‑length study titled Disorderly Sisters: Sibling Relations andSororal Resistance in Nineteenth-Century Literature that examines the pivotal role of the sister figure in nineteenth-century literary representations.
-Her next book, Dialectics of Secrecy and Disclosure in Victorian Fiction, will be published by Routledge in 2016.
+Her most recent book, Dialectics of Secrecy and Disclosure in Victorian Fiction, was published by Routledge in 2016.

 Teaching and Research Interests

 Dr. May's principal area of interest is the nineteenth-century British novel and culture, with a particular focus on gender issues and women's roles and representations.
 She has published articles on eighteenth-, nineteenth- and twentieth-century British and American literature in a number of academic journals such as ELH, Studies in English Literature, Philosophy and Literature, Criticism, Philological Quarterly and Modern Language Review, as well as a book titled Disorderly Sisters: Sibling Relations and Sororal Resistance in Nineteenth-Century Literature, that examines the pivotal role of the sister figure in nineteenth-century prose fiction.
-Her most recent book, Dialectics of Secrecy and Disclosure in Victorian Fiction will be published by Routledge in 2016.
+Her most recent book, Dialectics of Secrecy and Disclosure in Victorian Fiction was published by Routledge in 2016.
 She is also active in the Women's and Gender Studies program.

 Disorderly Sisters: Sibling Relations and Sororal Resistance in Nineteenth-Century British Literature.
 Lewisburg and London: Bucknell University Press, 2001.